johndeighan/mapper/CieloMapper.md

-class SmartMapper
+class CieloMapper
 =================

-A SmartMapper object is a subclass of StringInput, and is therefore constructed from a block (i.e. a multi-line string) and an optional source.
+A CieloMapper object is a subclass of StringInput, and is therefore constructed from a block (i.e. a multi-line string) and an optional source.
 It has the following features: